- Make sure to send out a shipping notification email as soon as the customer's products shipped to avoid any trouble

 Here’s a great shipment notification email from Joybird in which all three key parts are done very well:

-Once you got the basics down, you can get creative and try to drive more sales by offering vouchers, discounts, etc.
+Once you get the basics down, you can get creative and drive more sales by offering vouchers, discounts, etc.

 You also don’t want any ambiguity about whether an item has been delivered or not.
 Make sure to send the delivery notification to the customer.
 That way, if there are any problems and the customer didn’t get the item, you’ll know immediately and be able to resolve it.